OmniLayer/spec/README.md

 Also, in many cases a user may wish to do something with Mastercoins recently sent to them or otherwise affected by a recent transaction.
 Where possible, Mastercoin-aware wallets should re-use bitcoins from the previous transactions in subsequent transactions which are dependent on the earlier transactions.
 In this way, if the earlier transaction is invalidated (by a reorg), the dependent transaction will also be invalidated.

+## Fees

+There are two broad categories of transactions which have no fees (other than fees charged by the bitcoin protocol layer):

+1. All tokens in the MSC protocol can be sent (using simple send) with no fees.
+2. Any transaction which directly uses Mastercoin also has no fees.

+Here are some examples of transactions which have no fee:

+* Sending MaidsafeCoin using simple send
+* Buying and selling MaidsafeCoin using Mastercoin on the distributed exchange
+* Placing a bet denominated in Mastercoin
+* Paying Mastercoin to all MaidsafeCoin holders (pay to all)
+* Paying Mastercoin to purchase a physical good on the distributed e-commerce platform

+Transactions which do not meet this criteria pay a flat 0.3% fee, deducted from whatever currency or property is being used (rounded to the nearest representable amount).

+Here are some examples of transactions which would pay a 0.3% fee:

+* Buying and selling MaidsafeCoins with USDCoins on the distributed exchange
+* Placing a bet denominated in USDCoins
+* Paying MaidsafeCoin to all USDCoin holders (pay to all)
+* Paying USDCoin to purchase a physical good on the distributed e-commerce platform

+Fees are used to automatically purchase and destroy Mastercoin on the distributed exchange.
+In some cases, fees may round down to zero, or round up as high as 0.6%.

+Here's an example:

+Peter bets against Paul about what the price of Gold will do over the next 3 days.
+The bet is denominated in USDCoin, and is worth $10,000.
+When the bet is settled, 0.3% of the bet amount is deducted ($30).
+That $30 is automatically applied to purchase Mastercoin on the Mastercoin/USDCoin distributed exchange, using a "market" order.
+If at least 0.00000001 MSC is not available for purchase for $30, a limit order is created for 0.00000001 MSC for $30.
+Once the order has been filled, the Mastercoins are destroyed, gone forever.

+Notice at no point does Peter or Paul have to own any Mastercoins, yet their bet automatically results in the purchase and destruction of Mastercoins, which benefits everyone who owns Mastercoins.

+You can read more about this fee structure on our blog: http://blog.mastercoin.org/2014/06/11/mastercoin-is-for-burning/

 ## Unlocking features

 Not all features described in this document are active by default.
 Each feature will be unlocked on a certain block once it's deemed stable.
 Only Test Mastercoin transactions will be allowed if a feature is not unlocked yet.
 All other messages will be invalidated.
 The only exception to this rule is the Simple Send message, this has been enabled since Exodus.